Justin Herbert: Personal life

-Herbert's grandfather, Rich Schwab, played receiver at the University of Oregon in the 1960s.
+Herbert's maternal grandfather, Rich Schwab, played receiver at the University of Oregon in the 1960s.
+His paternal grandfather, Roger Herbert, was a biology teacher at Sheldon High School and fueled Herbert’s interest in science.
 His father, Mark Herbert, played football and ran track at the University of Montana.
 Herbert was a San Diego Chargers fan growing up.
-He graduated from Oregon with a bachelor's degree in general science.
-In 2019, Herbert was awarded William V. Campbell Trophy, which recognizes excellence in academics, athletics, and leadership.
-Herbert's younger brother, Patrick, also attends Oregon as a tight end for the Ducks.
+Herbert's younger brother, Patrick, plays tight end for the Jacksonville Jaguars.
 His older brother, Mitchell, played wide receiver at Montana State University.
+As of 2025, he is dating singer and songwriter Madison Beer.

+Chess

+Herbert, after being beaten by Chargers teammate Rashawn Slater in chess during a road trip in 2024 to play the Carolina Panthers, decided to improve his play of the game over the next year, studying chess from various sources.
+He appeared with Swedish chess player, Woman FIDE Master and internet chess celebrity Anna Cramling in a video in 2025 to talk about his journey to improve his chess game.